 Another drawback of these foods is their lectin content.
 Lectins are proteins found in almost all kinds of foods, but not all lectins are problematic.
 Different people react to different lectins, which is why, for example, some people are fine with eating members of the nightshade family, and other people react to them.
 Potentially toxic lectins are highest in grains, legumes, and dairy.
 In the body, lectins damage the intestinal wall, contributing to leaky gut, with all its associated digestive and autoimmune problems.
 While many lectins can be destroyed by proper preparation methods (more on this below), most people find these cooking methods irritatingly laborious, and it’s almost certain that any beans or legumes you buy in a restaurant won’t be cooked this way.
 Thus, making beans and legumes a regular feature in your diet can significantly contribute to gut irritation and permeability.

-Anyone trying a lower-carbohydrate version of Paleo should also beware the carb content of many beans and legumes: vegetarians might tout them as a “protein source,” but this is only really true relative to foods like bread and vegetables, which have no protein at all.
+Anyone trying a lower-carbohydrate version of Paleo should also beware the carb content of many beans and legumes: vegetarians might tout them as a “protein source,” but this is only really true relative to foods like bread and vegetables, which are often very low in protein.
 One cup of black beans, for example, has approximately 230 calories, with around 170 of those being from carbs.
 Only around 53 of the calories in this “protein source” are actually from protein.
-While there isn’t anything wrong with the inclusion of safe starches in the diet, eating beans as a staple source of calories will quickly deliver many more carbohydrates than your body needs.
-In the long term, this can contribute to weight gain and metabolic problems like insulin resistance.
+Your mileage may vary of course, and some legumes have a higher protein content than others.
+While there isn’t anything wrong with the inclusion of safe starches in the diet, eating beans as a staple source of calories may deliver many more carbohydrates than your body needs.
+In the long term, this could contribute to weight gain and metabolic problems like insulin resistance.

 Beans and legumes also don’t have much to make up for this: they can’t match the micronutrient content of animal foods, so there isn’t any compelling reason why we should eat them.
 If chickpeas or kidney beans were extremely high in some vital and rare nutrient, they might be worth eating once in a while as a kind of supplement food, but the reality is that they don’t have anything you can’t get in a more potent and healthier way from animals or vegetables.
 Vegetarians love them for the protein, but on a Paleo diet, you have plenty of better protein options: you don’t need to rely on rice and beans.